Bovine spongiform encephalopathy: North America

 The first reported case in North America was in December 1993 from Alberta, Canada.
 Another Canadian case was reported in May 2003.
-The first known U.S. occurrence came in December of the same year, but it was later confirmed to be a cow of Canadian origin imported to the U.S. The cow was slaughtered on a farm near Yakima, Washington.
-The cow was included in the United States Department of Agriculture's surveillance programme, specifically targeting cattle with BSE.
+The first known US occurrence came in December of the same year, it was later confirmed to be a cow of Canadian origin imported to the US.
+The cow was slaughtered on a farm near Yakima, Washington.
+The cow was included in the United States Department of Agriculture's surveillance program, specifically targeting cattle with BSE.
 Canada announced two additional cases of BSE from Alberta in early 2005.

 In June 2005, John R. Clifford, chief veterinary officer for the United States Department of Agriculture Animal and Plant Health Inspection Service, confirmed a fully domestic case of BSE in Texas.

 United States

-The use of animal byproduct feeds was never common, as it was in Europe.
-Soybean meal is cheap and plentiful in the United States, and cottonseed meal (1.5 million tons of which are produced in the U.S. every year, none of which is suitable for humans or any other simple-stomach animals) is even cheaper than soybean meal.
-Historically, meat and bone meal, blood meal, and meat scraps have almost always commanded a higher price as a feed additive than oilseed meals in the U.S., so not much incentive existed to use animal products to feed ruminants.
-However, U.S. regulations only partially prohibited the use of animal byproducts in feed.
-In 1997, regulations prohibited the feeding of mammalian byproducts to ruminants such as cattle and goats.
-However, the byproducts of ruminants can still be legally fed to pets or other livestock, including pigs and poultry.
-In addition, it is legal for ruminants to be fed byproducts from some of these animals.
-Because of this, some authors have suggested that under certain conditions, it is still possible for BSE incidence to increase in U.S. cattle.
+The use of animal by-product feeds was never common, as it was in Europe.
+Soybean meal is cheap and plentiful in the United States, and cottonseed meal (1.5 million tons of which are produced in the US every year, none of which is suitable for humans or any other simple-stomach animals) is even cheaper than soybean meal.
+Historically, meat and bone meal, blood meal, and meat scraps have almost always commanded a higher price as a feed additive than oilseed meals in the US, so little incentive existed to use animal products to feed ruminants.
+However, US regulations only partially prohibited the use of animal by-products in feed.
+In 1997, regulations prohibited the feeding of mammalian by-products to ruminants such as cattle and goats.
+However, the by-products of ruminants can still be legally fed to pets or other livestock, including pigs and poultry.
+In addition, it is legal for ruminants to be fed by-products from some of these animals.
+Because of this, some authors have suggested that under certain conditions, it is still possible for BSE incidence to increase in US cattle.

+The US Department of Agriculture (USDA) announced on 19 May 2023 an atypical case of the disease in an older beef cow at a slaughter plant in South Carolina.
+The USDA said the animal never entered slaughter channels and the agency did not expect any trade impacts as a result.
+It was the seventh detection of BSE in the United States since 2003, all but one of which have been atypical.

-U.S. meat producer Creekstone Farms alleged in a lawsuit that the USDA was preventing the company from testing its slaughtered cattle for BSE.
+US meat producer Creekstone Farms alleged in a lawsuit that the USDA was preventing the company from testing its slaughtered cattle for BSE.

 The USDA has issued recalls of beef supplies that involved introduction of downer cows into the food supply.
 Hallmark/Westland Meat Packing Company was found to have used electric shocks to prod downer cows into the slaughtering system in 2007.
 Possibly due to pressure from large agribusiness, the United States has drastically cut back on the number of cows inspected for BSE.